The USA’s ‘Mystery Vaping Illness’

-So, with the National Health Service advocating the use of vaping as an effective form of Nicotine Replacement Therapy, what is this ‘Mysterious Vaping related Illness’ that is causing mayhem in the United States?
+So, with the National Health Service advocating the use of vaping as an effective form of Nicotine Replacement Therapy, what is this ‘Mysterious Vaping-related Illness’ that is causing mayhem in the United States?

-In the US, there has been reports of e-cigarette lung injuries that have affected more than 1000 people and even been the cause of death of at least 21.
+In the US, there have been reports of e-cigarette lung injuries that have affected more than 1000 people and even been the cause of death of at least 21.
 The CDC (Centre for Disease Control and Prevention) advises that people consider refraining from using an e-cigarette, or vaping, products containing nicotine.

-At this time the FDA and the CDC have not identified the cause or causes of the lung injuries however the common denominator seems to be those who vape.
+At this time the FDA and the CDC have not identified the cause or causes of the lung injuries, however the common denominator seems to be those who vape.

 THC is the psychoactive chemical in Marijuana which is usually oil based.
 There are many dangerous factors at play for those who are illegally vaping THC.
-Firstly, the production of THC is unregulated and is usually sold on the ‘black market’ so there is no guarantee of safety or actual ingredients used.
+Firstly, the production of THC is unregulated and is usually sold on the ‘black market’ so there is no guarantee of safety or the actual ingredients used.
 Secondly, cuticle wax cannot be burnt away at low temperatures and thus the oily, waxy bits build up and settles in your lungs which can then cause lung disease.

 Experts in toxicology and addiction said they are sure that the 1,299 confirmed and probable American cases of serious lung injuries linked to vaping are “a U.S.-specific phenomenon,” and there is no evidence of a similar pattern of illness in Britain or elsewhere.